Top Ten Tips Disclaimer

 Co-employment or joint employment; "single employer" Top of Page

-Especially in the case of temporary help and staff leasing firms, but also with other companies, the possibility of joint employment exists – if two independent entities jointly exercise enough of the attributes of an employer with respect to certain workers, it may be possible that the two entities will be considered "joint employers" of those workers for purposes of various employment laws.
+Especially in the case of temporary help firms and PEOs, but also with other companies, the possibility of joint employment exists - if two independent entities jointly exercise enough of the attributes of an employer with respect to certain workers, it may be possible that the two entities will be considered "joint employers" of those workers for purposes of various employment laws.

 Independent contractors Top of Page